SQM2021/SQM2021.github.io/_pages/general-info/accomodation.md

   - From 3days to 2days prior to Arrival date : 50% of the Room charge
   - From 1days or less prior to Arrival date : no refund

+### How to Apply Offer

+You can apply either of 2 ways to reserve with the special offer, *(1) web-based reservation tool* and *(2) paper-based reservation form*.
+After registration in indico, *"Special Offer of Paradise Hotel"* will be appeared at the menu of indico.
+You can get hyperlink of the tool or the form. **Access to menu is granted to registered participants only.** If you want to get the hyperlink or the submission form without a registration, please contact to the [secretariat](mailto:sqm2022@hipex.phys.pusan.ac.kr)